 More Facts on Domain Names

 Still need some more facts before registering your domain name?
 Here are a few more domain name registry questions and domain name definitions that may provide the answers you are seeking.
 If you can't find the answer on our web site, please call us toll free at 1-888-7-WEB-PRO and we will try our best to help you.

 Need a web site for your new domain name?

 Have it done professionally with high end results.
-We can handle everything from design, e-commerce, flash, databases, email, and web hosting, to social networking.
+We can handle everything from design, e-commerce, databases, email, and web hosting, to social networking.
 Fencl Web Design is your one-stop-shop for a new web site.